Paeds

 2016 – 2017 Staff Administrative Roles

-Dr. Carter Chief, Manpower Committee, Research Committee, ACH Quality Assurance Committee, ARPs, Fellowship Committee, ACH Site Leadership Committee, ACH Health Quality Council, ZAEC, ACH Pain Committee, ACH Line Project Team, ACH OR Committee, Day Medicine Working Group, Zone Clinical Paediatric Executive Committee, Surgical Services Meeting, ACH Child Health Quality Council, Master Planning Steering Committee, staff periodic reviews, various recruitment meetings and interviews
+Dr. Carter Committee, Research Committee, ACH Quality Assurance Committee, ARPs, Fellowship Committee, ACH Site Leadership Committee, ACH Health Quality Council, ZAEC, ACH Pain Committee, ACH Line Project Team, ACH OR Committee, Day Medicine Working Group, Zone Clinical Paediatric Executive Committee, Surgical Services Meeting, ACH Child Health Quality Council, Master Planning Steering Committee, staff periodic reviews, various recruitment meetings and interviews

 Dr. Connors Research Committee, Anesthesia Economic Committee (AMA), Audit/QA, Simulation